liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/06-freemarker-taglib-macros/01-freemarker-taglib-macros-intro.markdown

 [TOC levels=1-4]

-@product@'s taglibs are mapped to FreeMarker macros, so you can use them in your FreeMarker templates.
+@sharepoint@'s taglibs are mapped to FreeMarker macros, so you can use them in your FreeMarker templates.
 See the
 [Taglib reference](/docs/7-2/reference/-/knowledge_base/r/front-end-taglibs)
 for more information on using each taglib in your theme templates.
 The taglib